pyeventsourcing/eventsourcing/docs/topics/support.rst

 ===============

 Thank you for your interest in this library.
 It has taken a lot of time to create this library.
-Similarly, it will take some time to understand the library and develop well-designed event-sourced applications.
+Similarly, it may take some time to understand the library, and to develop well-designed event-sourced applications.

 If you have any issues using
 the library or reading the documentation, please `raise an issue on GitHub